hello-beyond/beyond/readme.md

 # Welcome to `BeyondJS`

-Beyond JS is a modular framework for creating general purpose applications.

-> A web technologies development environment for cross platform projects, over a community-scale modular basis design.
+> A universal web technologies development environment
+> for cross platform projects,
+> over a community-scale modular basis design.

+> BeyondJS focuses on making the same coding tools and techniques work for multiple distributions in a simple way.

 > Easy development of integrated state-of-the-art technologies, with boosted performance.
 > `BeyondJS` integrates out-of-the-box: